 When $\beta$ is set to zero, all agents act altruistically during plan selection, focusing entirely on minimizing the inefficiency cost rather than their individual preferences.
 This leaves greater room for agents to improve their comfort through slot exchange, resulting in the highest overall comfort gain and the widest participation across all levels.
-In this scenario, slot exchanges occur at all levels, from L1 to L9, leading to a more equitable distribution of comfort.
-As $\beta$ increases, agents act more selfishly, selecting plans that are closer to their preferred choices during the I-EPOS optimization.
-This reduces the need and opportunity for slot exchange diminish, since more agents are likely to already obtain their desired slots (playing little or no role in reducing inefficiency cost).
-Consequently, only agents who did not obtain their preferred slots participate in slot exchanges, and the overall comfort gain is lower.
+In this scenario, slot exchanges occur at all levels, from L1 to L9, leading to a more equitable distribution of comfort gain.
+As $\beta$ increases, agents behave more selfishly by selecting plans that more closely align with their preferred consumption patterns during the I-EPOS optimization.
+Consequently, the need and opportunity for slot exchange diminish, since more agents are likely to already obtain their desired slots, and only a small number of agents who did not obtain their preferred slots participate in slot exchanges.
 The results show that with high $\beta$ values (e.g., 0.75), agents at the higher levels benefit the most, achieving near-optimal comfort, while lower-level agents, especially those at L9, have fewer opportunities to improve.
 This behavior arises from the hierarchical coordination mechanism of I-EPOS, where agents located closer to the root of the aggregation tree converge earlier and have the opportunity to select the plans that are closer to their comfort optima.

-The slot exchange mechanism enables agents to collaboratively fine-tune their schedules after the primary I-EPOS phase, improving comfort without increasing the inefficiency cost.
-The mechanism is most effective when agents are willing to prioritize system-wide goals (low $\beta$), creating a larger pool of potential slot exchanges.
-Comfort gains equal to zero indicate agents who did not participate in the slot exchange phase because their initial plans already matched their preferences, underscoring how agent behavior shifts with the trade-off between local and global objectives.
-The \autoref{2} depicts that the proposed slot exchange mechanism is effective when agents show altruism and prioritize inefficiency cost over discomfort cost.
+Zero comfort gain indicates agents that did not participate in the slot exchange phase, either because their initially assigned plans already aligned with their comfort preferences or because no feasible exchange match was identified.
+The \autoref{2} depicts that the proposed slot exchange mechanism is effective and more useful when agents show altruism and prioritize inefficiency cost over discomfort cost.